connecticus/spree-barcode-generator/README.md

 qonfigure
 --------
+**IMPORTANT**: You have to config the shipping method with the zone of the ship address in the pos.

 By default, the address chosen by the pos, will be the one setted to the current user logged.
 You can config this address changing this options:

   * Ship Address: You can config this options setting :pos_ship_address to the id of the Spree::Address you would like to use.